peiyaoli2/acmdl-expert-recommendation/README.md

 After information are extracted, they are dumped under `pickles/` which are used as input to `expert_recommend.py`.

-Some of the processing code (such as building author profiles) are under `expert_recommend.py`, they are not called in `main()` because they are also saved as pickles.
+Some of the preprocessing code (such as building author profiles) are under `expert_recommend.py`, they are not called in `main()` because they are also saved as pickles.